BenSturgeon/website/content/learning_how_to_learn.md

 Acetocholyne -> released when focusing

-dopamine -> released when receiving an unexpected reward.
+Dopamine -> released when receiving an unexpected reward.

-serotonin -> Induces a feeling of satisfaction and goodness.
+Serotonin -> Induces a feeling of satisfaction and goodness.
 In primate communities, alpha males tend to have the most serotonin, while lower ranked primates tend to have less.

 ## The value of a chunk library
 Your expertise in a subject is strongly correlated with the number of chunks you have in that subject.
 These chunks can be drawn upon to help you solve problems.